ownbee/bootstrap-grid-card/README.md

 ===================

 Are you looking for a way to get control over your lovelace layout on all your platforms with a small configuration footprint?
-Or maybe just a fan of [booststrap grid system](https://getbootstrap.com/docs/5.1/layout/grid/)?
+Or maybe just a fan of [bootstrap grid system](https://getbootstrap.com/docs/5.1/layout/grid/)?
 Then this card is for you.

 I wanted a very specific layout on my wall-mounted tablet to fit everything I needed without having to scroll too much.
-When I had made that, the same layout became unusable on my phone and very unoptimal on my big PC screen.
-I did not want to maintain multiple views that basically provided the same things but with a different layouts and I could not find any existing solution that was simple and enough customizable.
+When I had made that, the same layout became unusable on my phone and very non-optimal on my big PC screen.
+I did not want to maintain multiple views that basically provided the same things but with different layouts and I could not find any existing solution that was simple and enough customizable.

 This card loads `bootstrap-grid.css` into lovelace and provides an easy way of configuring cards with different bootstrap grid classes in yaml.
-With bootstrap you can configure cards to take up different size depending on screen size:
+With bootstrap, you can configure cards to take up different size depending on screen size:

 ![](lovelace.gif)